FrediBach/Blowson/README.md

 }
 ```

-Well, it will just generate a random sentence, so probably contextually compltetely unrelated, but that's all we need for sample data.
+Well, it will just generate a random sentence, so probably contextually completely unrelated, but that's all we need for sample data.

 ## Repeated values